LSWR S11 class: Operational details

-The S11s were regarded as good locomotives on expresses around the ports served by the LSWR.
-The class was at first rostered to the West Country in order to ply their trade upon the gradients they were designed for.
-However, it was soon realised that the smaller wheels and larger boilers were not living up to expectations of successful operation on the route.
-The class was slower and more cumbersome than their siblings.
-This led to crews displaying their preference for the T9's higher speeds downhill and on the level stretches of railway.
+The S11s were well regarded on expresses around the ports served by the LSWR.
+The class was initially used in the West Country to handle the steep gradients they were designed for.
+However, it was found that their smaller wheels and larger boilers were not as successful as was hoped.
+The class was slower and more cumbersome then the T9s, leading to crews preferring the latter's higher speed both on downhill and level stretches of railway.

-Another aspect that did not endear the class to crewmen on this route was the fact that with a larger boiler, the S11s were heavier on water, which was a vital consideration on a railway with no water troughs to replenish the supply, and therefore skilled use of the injectors was required.
-The boiler was mounted higher above the frames, which led to instability concerning the ride of the locomotives at high speeds.
-As a result, more care had to be taken by crewmen in approaching junctions and speed restrictions.
-Due to their early withdrawal period, none were preserved for posterity.
+Another issue with the class was that they consumed more water with their larger boilers, which was a major issue for a railway with no water troughs to refill while running, and therefore skilled use of the injectors was required.
+The boiler was mounted higher above the frames which led to ride instability at high speeds and required more care by crewmen in approaching junctions and speed restrictions.
+9 members of the class were withdrawn in 1951, with the last member scrapped in 1954.